fortran-lang/fortran-lang.org/learn/intrinsics/HUGE.md

    ! advanced
    biggest=huge(0)
-   ! be careful when using integers in computation do i=1,14
+   ! be careful of overflow when using integers in computation do i=1,14
       j=6**i   !
 Danger, Danger
       w=6**i   !
 Danger, Danger